Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-The short answer is Yes.
-But a quick investigation into the bidet seat design is recommended before committing to a purchase.
+Yes, a bidet seat helps to clean better with water, and you can also save money on toilet paper.
+But before you commit to a purchase, a quick investigation into the bidet seat design is recommended.
 The part that can affect the proper mounting of the spray bar or nozzle is the back of the bidet.

 If your bidet seat looks like the image below, there is very little room to insert the spray bar tube.
 You can imagine the position of the spray bar will be at almost the center of the bowl, which is not so ideal.
 And you will be having the tube hanging across the bowl if you place the dispenser on the floor.

-Though there isn’t any recommendation by the maker, the spray bar should be placed at the rear as much as possible.
+Though Shine has not provided any recommendations, the spray bar should be placed at the rear as much as possible.
 So that the spray can reach the dirtiest part, which is the back of the bowl.
-That’s where bowl streaking happened the most.
+That's where bowl streaking happened the most.

 So be sure to check your bidet seat to find the best possible location for the spray bar and the tube that connects to it.
-Other than the example above, most bidet seats will have the gap for the spray bar like a regular toilet seat.
+Besides the example above, most bidet seats will have the gap space for the spray bar like a regular toilet seat.